 Our online forum, “mtbakerbees,” is open to all interested beekeepers from Whatcom and Skagit Counties and Lower Mainland, BC.
-It’s hosted at groups.io.
 Once you click on the “Sign Up” button, (upper right), and go through the simple registration, you can post messages, photos, and files to share with other beekeepers on the group.
+Check out our “Knowledge Base.”
 It’s a great way to keep in touch with what local beekeepers are thinking about.
 For beginners, there’s no better way to ask a beekeeping question.
-We currently have 141 members, quite a knowledge base!
+We currently have 188 members, quite a knowledge base indeed!

 Things happen quickly during bee season.
 New beekeepers want to know what to do next.
 Veteran beekeepers want to keep up with the latest hive management techniques.
 It’s so helpful to know where to get just the beekeeping equipment you need when you need it.
 All this can be found on mtbakerbees.
 If you use email, you can use mtbakerbees.
 Click on the highlighted link or paste the following into your browser: